Routine Physical Saves Veteran’s Life after Burn Pit Exposure

 Army veteran Andrew Myatt did all the right things to take care of himself.
 He exercised, ate well, didn’t smoke or drink.
 After more than 20 years in the service, he’d developed a routine and felt fit and healthy, but he still made sure to get his regular physicals.
 It turned out, that’s what saved his life.

-During a routine physical three years ago, his doctor saw something concerning and sent Andrew to an oncologist for more tests.
+During a routine physical, Andrew’s doctor saw something concerning and sent him to an oncologist for more tests.
 The result: an aggressive form of adult leukemia, a cancer that affects the blood-forming cells in the body.
 Because the cancer was caught early, Andrew immediately began chemotherapy and other treatments.
 After finishing three years of heavy rounds of chemo, Andrew’s leukemia was in remission, but his weakened immune system left him susceptible to other ailments – including skin cancer, which he’s currently being treated for.

 “On paper, I did everything I was supposed to,” Andrew said.
 “I don't drink soda or eat fast food.
 I have a very healthy lifestyle and diet.
 And yet, I've come down with two cancers in the last three years.”